mnieber/dodo-commands/doc/projects.rst

     which dodo

-Each dodo project has it's own copy of the dodo executable.
-By calling the project-specific dodo executable, you can operate on the project.
+Each dodo project has it's own copy of the dodo executable through which you can operate on the project.
 We'll explain how this works the long and clunky way, and then how the same can be done much faster.

 Creating a project